Alipsa/matrix/matrix-core/readme.md

 def table = Matrix.builder().data(new File('/some/path/foo.csv'), ';').build()
 ```

-Data can be reference using []
+Data can be referenced using [] notation e.g. to get the content of the
-notation e.g. to get the content of the 3:rd row and 2:nd column you do table[3,2] or table[3,'price'].
+3:rd row and 2:nd column you do table[3,2] or table[3,'price'], or even table.price[3].
-If you pass only one argument, you get the column e.g. List<?> priceColumn = table["price"]
+If you pass only one argument, you get the column e.g. List<?> priceColumn = table["price"],
+or if you prefer: List<?> priceColumn = table.price

 ### General inspection